Frequently Asked Questions

 Are all University Council meetings open to the public?

-The monthly meetings of University Council are open to the public.
-If you would like to attend please register with the Office of the University Secretary via email@example.com or telephone, (215) 898-7005.
+The monthly meetings of University Council are open to members of the University.
+If you would like to attend please notify the Office of the University Secretary via firstname.lastname@example.org.